GoogleCloudPlatform/django-demo-app-unicodex/docs/60-ongoing-deployments.md

   * `_REGION`: us-central1
   * `_INSTANCE_NAME`: yourproject:yourregion:instance_name
   * `_SERVICE`: unicodex

+You may notice this looks similar to the `gcloud builds submit --config` command we ran in the [last section](50-first-deployment.md).
+That's because it is!
+All we're doing is telling out system to run the deployment command when an event happens.
+In this case, the event is when we put new code into the master branch.

 ---

 With this setup, any time we push code to the `master` branch, our service will be deployed.